YoannPa/BiocompR/README.md

-# BiomcompR - Advanced visualizations for data comparison
+# BiocompR - Advanced visualizations for data comparison
 _**BiocompR** is an R package built upon ggplot2 to improve commonly used plots dedicated to data comparison and dataset exploration and ultimately provides users with versatile and customizable graphics._

 **Author: PAGEAUD Y.<sup>1</sup>**